Helping a Puppy Get Over His Fear of the Kennel

 For this Omaha puppy training session we did some kennel training with 5 month-old mixed-breed puppy Scooby, helping him get over his fear of the kennel.

-Many dogs fear the kennel for multiple reasons, but most often its due to a lack of practice in a positive way.
+Many dogs have a fear of the kennel for multiple reasons, but most often it’s due to a lack of practice in a positive way.
 This means making it enjoyable for the dog and not only kenneling the dog when you leave.
 Our dog trainer Dominique had come by a week before this session, going over some kennel games that really set Scooby up for success.
 These are easy ways for a dog to get over a fear of the kennel.

-I pulled out some high value treats and handed my camera to one of the guardians so I could share an easy way to help a dog get over its fear of the kennel.
-You can learn how to train a dog to be calm in a kennel by watching the free positve dog training video below.
+I gave my camera to a guardian, then I showed them a simple way to help a dog overcome its fear of the kennel.
+I took out some tasty treats.
+You can learn how to train a dog to be calm in a kennel by watching the free positive dog training video below.